Our Staff

 He has been teaching, mainly Latin and French, for many years in different Catholic schools and language schools in Ottawa.

-David Mulcair spent his professional career as an officer of the Canadian Armed Forces.
-He served as a air force pilot in VVIP transport operations, electronic warfare training operations in North America, air surveillance operations in Europe and was appointed to command operational flying units in both Canada and the Afghanistan theatre.
-He also served as Canada’s Deputy Military Representative to NATO in Brussels.
-David holds a Bachelor of Engineering from the Royal Military College and a Master of Education from the University of Oklahoma.
-He began to study the Bible in 2009 and has presented salvation history courses to more than 200 Catholic adults.
-David is a member of Blessed Sacrament Parish, Ottawa.
+Deacon Mulcair spent his professional career as an officer of the Canadian Armed Forces.
+He served as an air force pilot and was appointed commanding officer of operational flying units in both Canada and the Afghanistan theatre.
+Among his many other postings, he served as Canada’s Deputy Military Representative to NATO in Brussels.
+Deacon Mulcair holds a Bachelor of Engineering from the Royal Military College and a Master of Adult and Higher Education from the University of Oklahoma.
+He began reading and studying the Bible in 2009 and has presented salvation history courses to more than 200 Catholic adults.
+Deacon Mulcair was ordained on September 21st, 2024, the Feast of St. Matthew, and serves at Blessed Sacrament Parish, Ottawa.

 Dr. Gary KnightMath